tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS trainer guide - Azure security privacy and compliance.md

 **Step 1: Review the customer case study (15 minutes)**

+**Outcome**

-Outcome: Analyze your customer's needs.
+Analyze your customer's needs.

--   Customer's background, situation, needs, and technical requirements
+-   Customer's background, situation, needs and technical requirements

 -   Current customer infrastructure and architecture

--   Potential issues, objectives, and blockers
+-   Potential issues, objectives and blockers

 **Step 2: Design a proof of concept solution (60 minutes)**

+**Outcome**

-Outcome: Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.
+Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.

 -   Determine your target customer audience.